 Publishers’ Bindings Online 1815-1930: “All academic libraries have within their holdings books bound in 19th century decorative bindings.
 These materials are significant in their place within the fabric of American history and culture, but efforts to present these bindings in a collection that is representative of the era as a whole and to make them available virtually, via the World Wide Web have been limited.
 PBO, a significant digital collection of decorative bindings, along with a comprehensive glossary and guide to the elements of these objects, will strengthen the growing interest in and create broader awareness for this “common” object called the book.”
 In particular, the extensive glossary of bookbinding terms is helpful to identify terms related to the binding of books from this era.

 Publishing History: Includes book series and lists of titles in series.
+The most comprehensive listing of publishers series with many full lists of titles in series.

 Replacement List of Fiction, with Selected List of Recommended Series and Suggested Specifications for Book Manufacture.
 Carl Cannon.
 Chicago, American Library Association, 1933.
 An excellent overview of the characteristics and limitations of reprint series books for library use.
 The authors focus on all aspects of book design and construction and are critical of many reprint series lack of editorial oversight, poor typography, size, cheap paper, and bindings, etc. This report helps distinguish well-crafted reprint series from those that are cheap and marginal in quality.
 The report also includes a relatively comprehensive list of reprint series available in the early 1930s.
 A revision was issued in 1939: Replacement List of Fiction, Compiled by the A.L.A.
 Editorial Staff from Reports of Practice in Twelve Representative Libraries.
 Chicago, American Library Association, 1939.